It's no coincidence one of the key storylines heading into 2015 is how much of an impact Jimmy Graham will have on the Seahawks offense.

 Last season, the Seahawks started four different players at tight end.
 Entering 2015, they have have Graham - who has missed just two games in his five-year career - plus a number of other options in reserve, including Luke Willson, Cooper Helfet and Anthony McCoy.

-On the surface, having Graham should help Seattle in more ways than one.
+Having Graham should help Seattle in more ways than one.

 (h/t Seattle Times)